joachim-n/action_link/README.md

 ## Configuration

-1. Go to
+1. Go to Administration › Structure › Action Links.

-## Permissions

-granularity

-For example, with an
- action link which toggles the published status of an entity, a user could have permission only to unpublish an entity, and not to access the link to publish it.

-## Developers

-NO PROB NOT! needs core patch from https://www.drupal.org/project/drupal/issues/2987987
+2. Click 'Add action link' to create an action link.
+3. Configure permissions to use the action link at the normal permissions page.